fraud high risk

 Which regulations cover Romance Scam

-The EU's Sixth Anti-Money Laundering Directive (AMLD6) requires transaction monitoring covering fraud-linked money laundering.
-Romance scam proceeds qualify as predicate offense proceeds under AMLD6's expanded list.
+The EU's Sixth Anti-Money Laundering Directive (AMLD6) requires transaction monitoring covering fraud-linked money laundering, and romance scam proceeds qualify as predicate offense proceeds under its expanded list.
 The 2024 EU AML Package introduces a single EU AML supervisory authority with direct oversight powers, increasing enforcement exposure for institutions with detection gaps.

 In the UK, the Proceeds of Crime Act 2002 (POCA 2002) creates an obligation to file SARs with the National Crime Agency when there is knowledge or suspicion of money laundering.
 Romance scam proceeds laundered through smurfing and structuring patterns fall squarely within scope.
-The Payment Systems Regulator's APP fraud reimbursement rules (effective October 2024) add direct financial consequences for banks that fail to detect romance scam transfers before they clear.
+The Payment Systems Regulator's mandatory Authorized Push Payment Fraud (APP Fraud) reimbursement rules, effective October 2024, changed the financial equation: sending banks must now reimburse victims up to £85,000 for Faster Payments transactions, with limited exceptions for gross negligence.
+That liability exposure has driven measurable investment in real-time intervention tooling across UK retail banks.

 How FluxForce detects Romance Scam